jwhittaker/chzbot/notes/rpi_setup.md

 # Setting Up A Raspberry Pi

+*Last Updated October 2018*

+Here is how you can setup a Pi **Zero W** with [Debian 9](https://www.debian.org/) to have it automatically connect to your home Wifi on its first boot up.
+Then it will be configured headlessly over `ssh` with commands and scripts written in this document.

-This demo was performed with the following hardware and kernel:
+This demonstration was performed with the following hardware and kernel:

 **Hardware Model:** Zero W V1.1

 ![Raspberry Pi Zero W](images/rpi_zero_w.jpg)

+This guide was written is using **Raspbian Stretch Lite** which is based on **Debian 9**.

 **Linux Kernel:** `Linux raspberrypi 4.14.70+ #1144 Tue Sep 18 17:20:50 BST 2018 armv6l GNU/Linux`

-**Workstation:** Windows 7 64-bit PC running PuTTY.
+**Workstation:** Windows 7 64-bit PC running PuTTY for ssh connection.

 ## Prepare a microSD card image

+The micro sized SD card will be the RPi computer's "hard drive".
+It is non-volatile storage to boot from, install software, and save your files.
+The RPi is capable of about 30 MB/s maximum read and write speeds if the card is rated for it. `8 GB` is probably the most convenient size to purchase these days for a class 10 or UHS-1 rated card.

+### Obtain the OS Image

 [Download a Raspbian image](https://www.raspberrypi.org/downloads/raspbian/)

 ![Raspbian Lite Download](images/raspbian_lite_dl.png)

-This guide was written is using **Raspbian Stretch Lite** which is based on **Debian 9**.

 ```
 Release date: 2018-06-27
 Kernel version: 4.14.50+
 ```

-Raspbian Lite was chosen because we do not need a UI to interact through and it would be extra software taking memory and CPU cycles (and thus decrease battery runtimes).
+Raspbian Lite was chosen because we do not need a UI and it would be extra software taking memory and CPU cycles (and thus decrease battery runtimes).

 Download the `.zip` and unzip the Raspbian `.img`.

+### Flash with Etcher

 There are many alternatives, but we install [etcher](https://etcher.io/) to flash the `.img` to the the card.
 Etcher runs on most operating systems and is simple to use.
-If it is the only card and flash drive inserted, etcher will automatically choose it.
+If this is the only card inserted, etcher will automatically choose it.

 ![Flash using etcher](images/etcher_flash.png)

-### Alternatives
+### Linux and Mac Alternatives to Etcher

 Linux and Mac OS X do not need extra software to create a bootable SD card from an `.img`